-To celebrate the festive season, Grosvenor Square has transformed into the Ever After Garden: a beautiful space filled with over 27,000 illuminated white roses.
-Visitors can plant roses in memory of loved ones they have lost – and the cost of each rose will help to raise funds for The Royal Marsden Cancer Charity.
+To celebrate the festive season, Grosvenor Square has once again transformed into the Ever After Garden: a beautiful space filled with a sea of illuminated white roses.
+Visitors can dedicate pre-planted roses to loved ones they have lost – and the cost of each rose will help to raise funds for The Royal Marsden Cancer Charity.

-Designed by Anya Hindmarch and Camilla Morton, in memory of their friend and top Production Designer Michael Howells, the Ever After Garden is a stunning and peaceful way to commemorate the people we have lost.
+Designed by Anya Hindmarch and Camilla Morton, in memory of their friend and top Production Designer Michael Howells, the Ever After Garden first appeared in 2019 as a stunning and peaceful way to commemorate the people we have lost.
 The installation has been developed by Culture Creative, the same award-winning design team behind Christmas at Kew Gardens.

-Entrance to the garden is free for all – and if you’d like to contribute to the installation by planting your own illuminated, white silk rose in honour of a loved one, they suggest a donation of £10.
+Entrance to the garden is free for all – and if you’d like to contribute to the installation by adding a personal dedication to one of the illuminated, white silk roses in honour of a loved one, they suggest a donation of £10.

 Also published on Medium.